Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Concluding remarks

 \section{Concluding remarks}

-The following are some examples which demonstrate that there is much to understand about when Theorem \ref{basis} may be applied to describe the structure of the full automorphism group of a function field over its constant field.
+The following are some examples which demonstrate that there is significant nontrivial structure remaining to be understood about when Theorems \ref{basis} and \ref{modulestructure} can be applied to describe the structure of the full automorphism group of a function field over its constant field.